 Most cryptocurrencies, such as Bitcoin, record every transaction, including the sender, receiver, transaction amount, and authorization (in terms of the sender's digital signature) on a public ledger (Zhang, Xue, & Liu, 2019).
-Additionally, transactions either point directly to one or more previously received transactions that have not been spent yet (unspent transaction outputs (UTXOs) model) or to the sender's and receiver's pseudonymous accounts with a public balance (account-based model).
-This setup generally allows to track the transaction history of digital banknotes and corresponding metadata as well as additional information retrieved from exchanges to identify the involved parties in most transactions (Meiklejohn et al., 2016).
+Additionally, transactions either point directly to one or more previously received but so far unspent coins (unspent transaction output (UTXO) model) or to the sender's and receiver's pseudonymous accounts with a public balance (account-based model).
+This setup generally allows one to track the transaction history of digital banknotes and corresponding metadata as well as additional information retrieved from exchanges to identify the involved parties in most transactions (Meiklejohn et al., 2016).
 Consequently, even if the ledger is not public, such a construction would allow the operator of the ledger to link transactions and correlate even pseudonymous accounts with real-world identities and, thus, to retrieve personal information.